-Getting a new job is always nerve-wracking and frazzling, but I was pretty excited about this one.
-Yeah, I was leaving a job I loved… but I cut my commute in half, made more money, and the job had pretty good benefits and room for advancement… sounds great, right?
+Getting a new job is always nerve-wracking and frazzling, but I was pretty excited when I landed my new job.
+Sure, I was leaving a job I loved… but I cut my commute in half, made more money, and the job had pretty good benefits and room for advancement… sounds great, right?

 I hated the job so much.
 The environment wasn’t a good fit for me, and neither were my main responsibilities.
 I kept trying to push through it, telling myself that I simply wasn’t used to a new environment after almost 5 years at my previous job, and with time it would all fall into place eventually.
-But it actually got worse, and my mental and physical health started to deteriorate.
+But time actually made it much worse.
+My mental and physical health started to deteriorate.

-10 Telltale Signs Your Job is Making You Miserable
+10 Signs Your Job is Making You Miserable

 #1: You feel an overwhelming sense of dread when you have to go to work.